George Cranstoun, Lord Corehouse: Associations and works

 His accomplishments as a Greek scholar secured him the friendship of Lord Monboddo.
 While attending the civil law class in 1788 Cranstoun met Walter Scott, and a friendship continued through life.
 Scott read the opening stanzas of the Lay of the Last Minstrel to William Erskine and Cranstoun.
 While practising at the bar Cranstoun wrote a satire, 'The Diamond Beetle Case,’ in which he caricatured the manner and style of several of the judges in delivering their opinions.

 Family

-His second sister, Jane Anne, afterwards Countess of Purgstall, was a correspondent of Walter Scott, and his youngest, Helen D'Arcy, author of The Tears I shed must ever fall and wife of Dugald Stewart.
+His second sister, Jane Anne, afterwards Countess of Purgstall, was a correspondent of Walter Scott; his youngest sister, Helen D'Arcy, was a noted poet and hostess in Edinburgh and was the wife of philosopher Dugald Stewart.